Wind as Driver of Bird and Bat Abundance, Flight Direction, Altitude, and Speed on the North Atlantic Shelf: Statements Declarations

 This work was authored by staff at the Pacific Northwest National Laboratory operated for the U.S. Department of Energy (DOE) via Battelle (contract no. DE-AC05-76RL01830).
 This work was authored in part by NREL for the U.S. Department of Energy (DOE), operated under Contract No. DE-AC36-08GO28308.
 Funding provided by U.S. Department of Energy Office of Energy Efficiency and Renewable Energy Wind Energy Technologies Office.
 The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.
 The U.S. Government retains and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for U.S. Government purposes.
-The authors wish to thank Jenny Wehof and Raghavendra Krishnamurthy at PNNL for their support of this work, as well as Jesse Lewis, Adam Kelly, and Jenny Davenport at DeTect, Inc for their assistance in interpreting the radar data.
-Additionally, we thank Kate Williams, Andrew Gilbert, Evan Adams, and Rebecca Stanley at the Biodiversity Research Institute for the information they provided on the species expected at the study location.